freedownloadhere/ThePathfindingProject/README.md

-# The Pathfinding Project (Not functional yet!!)
+# The Pathfinding Project

-This is meant to be injected in MC Forge 1.8.9!
+🔡 Status: Not yet functional

-The purpose of this project is to develop a Minecraft external cheat that can do all sorts of pathfinding.
+❗ This is meant to be injected in MC Forge 1.8.9!

-Currently the pathfinding code has not yet been copy-pasted from my other repo.
+🤔 The purpose of this project is to develop a Minecraft external cheat that can do all sorts of pathfinding.

 # Goals: